 Knowing there are no limits to spirit.

-Belief that all students have their own wisdom to share.
+The belief is that all students have their wisdom to share.

 Topics That Will Be Covered

 History of Remote Viewing (SRI, U.S. Military, "Foreign Threat"

 Defining RV, and it’s different methods